Cheelem/Cheelem/README.md

   <img align="right" src="https://github-readme-stats-git-master.dreace.vercel.app/api?icon_color=586069&hide_border=true&title_color=a0a9af&username=Cheelem&show_icons=true">
 </a>

-### 👋 It's me, Lingen
+### 👋 Hello!
+This is Lingen.

 ### 😊 About Me
-- 📷 I'm currently working on research project about **Computational Photography**.
+- 📷 I'm currently working on research projects about **Computational Photography**.
-- ✨ I love designing beatiful things.
-I'm willing to build opensource projects such as UI components library.
+- ✨ I love designing beautiful things.
+I'm also willing to build opensource projects such as UI components library.
-- 📖 I'm also interested in East Asian foreign language learning (Japanese, Korean) and some lingustic topics like Middle (Ancient) Chinese.
+- 📖 I'm also interested in East Asian foreign language learning (Japanese and Korean) and some topics of historical lingustics like Middle (Ancient) Chinese.
-- 🔗 To know more about me, check my *[blog](https://cheelem.com)*.

-🤔 Life seems to be too short for the time after the retirement.
+Seeking people with similar interests to build wonderful things together.

 <!--
 **Cheelem/Cheelem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.